andrewpmoore/simple_deploy/README.md

   packageName: "com.example.coolapp"
   trackName: "internal"
   whatsNew: "Simple bug fixes"
   flavor: "flavor"             # optional, don't supply if you are not using flavors
+  generatedFileName: "fancyproject.ipa"

 ios:
   teamKeyId: "ABCD1A4A12"
   developerId: "76a6aa66-e80a-67e9-e987-6a1c711a4b2
   flavor: "flavor"             # optional, don't supply if you are not using flavors
+  generatedFileName: "fancyproject.aab"
 ```